AnwarKhan345/Anwar-Khan.github.io/README.md

 </p>
 ### Future work:
 <p align="justify">
-On-premise deployment of the proposed pre-trained model will be looked into t oensure low latency and high throughput furthermore.
+On-premise deployment of the proposed pre-trained model will be looked into to ensure low latency and high throughput furthermore.
 </p>

 ## b) Deciphering Adversarially Generated Cervical Pap Smear Cells using Transformers-Based Ensemble Learning.